 Making perfect, crispy baked Brussels sprouts is easy!
 Here’s what you need to do:

 First, trim and chop the Brussels sprouts.
 Chop off and discard any dry or woody stems at the bottom of the sprouts.
 Then, slice larger sprouts in half, leaving smaller ones whole.
 Aim for all your veggies to be a similar size so that they cook evenly.

 Next, season the sprouts.
 Toss them with olive oil and generous pinches of salt and pepper.
 Transfer them to a parchment-lined baking sheet, and arrange them in an even layer with their cut sides facing down.
 This way, you’ll get nice browning on the cut sides of the sprouts, and their exposed leaves will become deliciously crisp as they bake.
 It’s ok to have a few loose leaves mixed in with the whole sprouts – they come out lightly charred and irresistibly crunchy.

 Finally, it’s time to bake!
-Transfer the sheet pan to a 425-degree oven and bake for 30 minutes or so, until the veggies are tender and golden brown around the edges.
+Transfer the sheet pan to a 425-degree oven and bake for 2o to 30 minutes, until the veggies are tender and golden brown around the edges.
 Enjoy!

 Roasted Brussels Sprouts Serving Suggestions

 First and foremost, roasted Brussels sprouts are a delicious side dish.
 Serve them plain, simply seasoned with olive oil, salt, and pepper, or dress them up!
 Drizzle them with a bit of balsamic vinegar or lemon juice and toss them with feta or Parmesan cheese, herbs, red pepper flakes, and nuts or pepitas.
 Find my favorite lemon Parmesan seasoning in the recipe below, or head to this post for more variations!

 You can also turn these roasted sprouts into a meal on their own.
 Here are a few easy ideas to get you started: